 WCAG is broadly broken down into four principles — major things that web content must be to be considered accessible (see Understanding the Four Principles of Accessibility for the WCAG definitions).

-Each of the links below will take you to pages that further expand on these areas, giving you practical advice on how to write your web content content so it conforms to the success criteria outlined in each of the WCAG 2.0 guidelines that further sub-divides each principle.
+Each of the links below will take you to pages that further expand on these areas, giving you practical advice on how to write your web content content so it conforms to the success criteria outlined in each of the WCAG 2.0 and 2.1 guidelines that further sub-divides each principle.

 - Perceivable: Users must be able to perceive it in some way, using one or more of their senses.